MuhammadAliK12/seQuradisbursement/README.md

 ```

 ### What was done
-Within 6 hours I managed to have a job which calculate disbursement daily for weekly / daily merchants.
+Within 6 hours I managed to have a job that calculate disbursement daily for weekly / daily merchants.
 Job can be found in `daily_disbursement_job` file.

 Created a service `calculate_merchant_disbursement` whose main role is to know wether merchant is daily/weekly and calculate the disbursement accordingly